 They each learn at their own pace, depending on many factors.

-How to Build Skills to Prepare Your Child for Letter Recognition
+How to Build Skills to Prepare Children for Letter Recognition

-Through fun play activities, parents can help their children gain various developmental skills that prepare preschoolers for letter recognition.
+Through fun play activities, parents can help their children gain various developmental skills that prepare preschoolers for letter identification.

 What this means is that learning the letters does not in fact start with exposure to the actual letters, but rather to play activities that develop these skills.

 These skills also include visual-motor and eye-hand coordination.

 - Those that exercise the large muscles (such as throwing/catching).